Michael-Strohmeier/screen-cap-and-play/README.md

 # name

 ## what it does
-performs keystrokes from csv and captures screen
+performs keystrokes from csv and captures screen. example below:

-example:
 ![Alt Text](https://github.com/Michael-Strohmeier/yes/blob/main/out.gif)

 * not at all meant for TAS runs or stuff like that just showing direct input and screen / window capturing.